nicholasRutherford/HN-sum/README.md

+There are a number of things that are wrong with this project, but somehow it seems to still work.
+Don't use it as an example of a good way to do anything. :(

 # HN-sum
 A website that takes the best stories from [Hacker News](https://news.ycombinator.com/) and provides a brief summary of their articles.
 The live site can be found here: